itz-Mayank/SecureCheck/README.md

-# SecureCheck
-# Police Check Post Management System
+# SecureCheck: Police Check Post Management System

 This project aims to streamline vehicle monitoring at police check posts using a centralized SQL database and a Python-based dashboard.
 It automates real-time logging, identifies suspect vehicles, analyzes crime patterns, and enhances operational efficiency.